-- 1. Configure the sensor (page 46).
+- 1. Configure the sensor (page 48).
 (Normal Status set to "Open", Sampling Period set to 5 seconds.) - 2.
-Submerge at least 1/2 inch of the exposed twisted orange wire (not the wrapped end) for up to 30 seconds.
+Place approximately one table spoon of tap water across the sense cable so that the 2 thin sensing wires are connected by mutual contact with the water.
 Do NOT use distilled water as water must be conductive. - 3.
-Monitor the sensor (page 31) to see the sensor "Value" change from "Open" (dry) to "Closed" (wet). - 4.
-Dry the exposed area of sensor and the sensor "Value" should change back to "Open" within 30 seconds.
+Monitor the sensor (page 31) to see the sensor "Value" change from "Open" (dry) to "Closed" (wet).
+(How quickly the change occurs is based on the amount of impurities in the water, so allow up to 30 seconds). - 4.
+Dry the exposed area of the sensor and the sensor "Value" should change back to "Open" within 30 seconds.